How I started

 all summer long.
 My head was spinning with so many stories that I left

 teaching job so I could write full-time.
 I was a full-time writer for four years.
-Today I teach part-time and write part-time.
+Today I teach and write.

 That's me during Spring Break-up.

 Denali--the highest mountain in North America

 And the wildlife.